 Keep in mind, especially if you are just starting to walk, that you have to come back to your starting point.
 Make sure you can cover the entire distance comfortably, and not just the first part of it.

 That brisk pace of 3-4 miles per hour is not as daunting as it seems.
 It works out to a mile every 15-20 minutes.
 And people who are new to exercising do not have to hit that speed right away to benefit from walking.
 The Nurses' study pointed out that even people with a slower pace had a 32% reduction in heart disease compared with people who did not walk at all.

 It not only makes the time go faster, but companionship makes it easier to go walking on the days when the last thing you feel like doing is exercising.

 A pedometer or fitness tracker allows you to measure how many steps you take daily.
 With a device you can incorporate walking activities into your daily life and keep a record of how far you walk.
 Set new goals to increase the amount of steps you take each day.
 Pedometers are now readily available and quite inexpensive.
 Fitness trackers come with many options and vary in price.
 Both devices can help you guide and evaluate your exercise activities.

 You can log your activity on a chart or in a journal.
 The easiest way to track yourself is to download an app onto your smartphone.
 The app can map your walking course, calculate your pace, and help you manage time and distance.

 Walking strengthens the large leg muscles, including the quadriceps and the gluteus muscles.
 However, it will not give you a body-building physique.
 If you want that, you will have to do weight training.
 Walking alone is not a terrific way to lose weight—you have to combine regular exercise with a reduced-calorie diet.
-Do expect walking to make you feel better, both physically and mentally!
+Do expect walking to make you feel better, both physically and mentally.

 Dr. Manson hopes that more people will realize what walking has to offer.
 So, get up, lace up your sneakers, and hit the road!

 American Heart Association